Last updated on July 11th, 2018 at 04:14 pm

 Footscray has changed so much in the last ten years.
 From suburb to alternative and trendy area.

 Lots of new cafes and restaurants, with many options of African food, otherwise rare in other parts of Melbourne.

 I reckon the Footscray Market has the widest and cheapest fruits and vegetables available in Melbourne.

 If you can, try to rent a bike and ride along the Maribyrnong River, in the Footscray Park.
 Beautiful down there.

-Footscray is just few minutes to the CBD by train
+Footscray is just a few minutes to the CBD by train

 The Park is most definitely a great place to spend a day.

-The Community Arts Centre should be in the bucket list as well.
-You can attend theatrical plays and a movies.
+The Community Arts Centre should be on the bucket list as well.
+You can attend theatrical plays and movies.
 Great shows too.

 Have a look at the Back Alley Sally’s for the cocktails in a jug and the daily specials (pizza at $6 on Thursday).

 Littlefoot Bar is another cocktail bar with live music on the weekend